 How early should I start planning a trip?

 The earlier, the better - I mean really early!
 Especially make sure you have places to stay.
-3 months ahead is at least, half a year feels more secured.
-You are going to compete for hotel vacancy with not only inbound tourists, but also the domestic travelers who are frantic about the flowers too.
+3 months ahead is at least, half a year feels more secure.
+You are going to compete for hotel vacancy with not only inbound tourists but also the domestic travelers who are frantic about the flowers too.

 Should I avoid visit during the Golden Week?